-Edmonton Oilers’ Colby Cave dies at 25 after brain bleed
+‘Undrafted but undaunted’: Oilers’ Colby Cave dies at 25

 “Our Colby was loved dearly by us, his family and friends, the entire hockey community, and many more.
 We thank everyone for their prayers during this difficult time.”

+NHL Commissioner Gary Bettman said Cave’s “life and hockey career, though too short, were inspiringly emblematic of the best of our game.”

+“Undrafted but undaunted, Colby was relentless in the pursuit of his hockey dream,” he added.

 Cave was was placed in a medically induced coma Tuesday at Sunnybrook Hospital in Toronto.
-He was airlifted to Toronto after being admitted to a hospital in Barrie, Ontaario, on Monday.
+He was airlifted to Toronto after being admitted to a hospital in Barrie, Ontario, on Monday.

 Cave underwent emergency surgery Tuesday, a removal of a colloid cyst that was causing pressure on his brain.

-Cave’s agent, Jason Davidson, said that day his condition didn’t appear linked to COVID-19.
+Cave’s agent, Jason Davidson, said that day his condition didn’t appear linked to the coronavirus.

-On Wednesday, his wife, Emily, posted an emotional update about her husband.
+On Wednesday, his wife, Emily, posted an emotional update.

 “We need a miracle,” she wrote on Instagram.
 “Colby’s parents and myself, got to see him through a window and talk to him with a walkie talkie last night.
 We are no longer allowed to be in the hospital because Covid-19 rules.
 We have no idea when we will be allowed to see him again.